By God's grace, on July 29, 2022, Warsaw Baptist Church reached the milestone of 179 years of serving God and the

 Ministry of The WORD

 Members Mary Beth Caldwell, LoraMae Sullivan and Lori Keyes lead the church's Samaritan's Purse — Operation Christmas Child program.

-Todd Miller and Boston Beach lead the music ministry at the church, with a cadre of volunteers running sound and sermon live-streams.
+Boston Beach leads the music ministry at the church, with a group of volunteers running sound and sermon live-streams.